olafhartong/DefenderHarvester/README.md

   -files
     	enable writing to files
   -lookback int
-    	set the amount of hours to query from the applicable sources (default 1) -machineactions
+    	set the number of hours to query from the applicable sources (default 1) -machineactions
     	enable querying the MachineActions / LiveResponse actions -machinegroups